Tuesday, November 10, 2009

 I’ve realized that gaining new Experiences is what this trip is all about for me.
 Doing things I normally wouldn’t or couldn’t in the good ol’ U-S-of-A is the essence of my intention.
 Therefore I’ve packed as many Experiences into a short amount of time as possible.
 Since I last blogged, I’ve zip-lined through the jungle near Chiang Mai.
 Imagine being rigged to a wire and flying through the trees like a monkey on crack.
 Better yet, watch!

 I also jumped off a 12-foot high waterfall into silver-blue water near Luang Prabang.
 After eying a couple of Laos kids jump, I was the first “farang” (i.e. white person) brave enough to break the ice, and thankfully not break a leg.
 And then, I spent an entire day bar hopping along a river in Vang Vieng via an inner tube.
-Each bar had a different style of music playing and some sort of contraption that you could probably kill yourself jumping off of, but I somehow managed to survive the both the buckets of whiskey and red bull and the strong river current with only a few minor cuts and bruises (though I did say goodbye to my favorite pair of Haviana flip flops as they sailed downstream faster than I could swim… a small price to pay for a day of lascivious debauchery).
+Each bar had a different style of music playing and some sort of contraption that you could probably kill yourself jumping off of, but I somehow managed to survive both the buckets of whiskey and red bull and the strong river current with only a few minor cuts and bruises (though I did say goodbye to my favorite pair of Haviana flip flops as they sailed downstream faster than I could swim… a small price to pay for a day of lascivious debauchery).

 I read a traveler quote recently that struck a chord, “I have seen more than I remember and remember more than I have seen.”
 I have tried to capture the most poignant moments, people and places in this blog.
 I have focused on the major events, the Experiences with a capital “E”.
 But there are so many experiences with a lowercase “e” that fill in the gaps of my days.
 And I wonder how time will play a role in defining which experiences become Big and little in importance.
 In the end, what will I take away from it all… the echo of my scream as I soar through the trees or the smile of the little Laos boy on the road as I wave to him from the back of a tuk-tuk?
 The rush of excitement as I jump from the waterfall and plunge into the cool water below or the pride of negotiating the cost of a taxi ride down by 75%?
 Getting into a mud fight along the river in Vang Vieng or getting off a 4-hour bus ride and replacing the cramp in my leg with the surge of excitement that a new destination awaits me?
 I hope, in the end, that I will not only remember the Experiences with a capital “E”, but that I will be able to conjure the smallest moments as well.
 Because this journey is not defined by one Event or single Experience, but it is the sum of it all: big, little, easy, hard, good, bad and beautiful.